DKessler95/DigimaatwerkHQ/public/content/portfolio/fast-taxi-rotterdam.en.md

 id: fast-taxi-rotterdam
 title: Fast Taxi Rotterdam
 description: |-
-  For the new website of Fast Taxi Rotterdam, I developed a modern, user-friendly, and fully optimized solution that offers a significant improvement over the old website.
+  For the new website of Fast Taxi Rotterdam, Digimaatwerk developed a modern, user-friendly, and fully optimized solution that offers a significant improvement over the old website.
 The new site is faster, mobile-friendly, and features an intuitive interface that allows customers to easily book rides.

   A key innovation is the automatic workflow integration with WhatsApp Business.
 Orders that come in through the website are forwarded directly to WhatsApp, allowing drivers to respond faster and plan rides more efficiently.
 This not only shortens response time but also increases customer satisfaction and the number of completed bookings.